paintparty/bling/README.md

 <br>

 > [!NOTE]
-To optimize syntax coloring and highlighting, so that your output resembles the above examples, you can set the `BLING_MOOD` env var:
+To optimize syntax coloring and highlighting, so that your output resembles the above examples, you can set a `BLING_MOOD` env var:
 ```
 # For light terminal themes
 # export BLING_MOOD="light"